 You may want to hire a Clearwater drunk driving accident lawyer to protect your interests against the insurance company representing the other driver.
-The team at Distasio Law Firm will present facts that show why you deserve a favorable judgment.
-Contact us today at (813) 259-0022 for a free case review.
+The team of experienced auto collision attorneys at Distasio Law Firm will present facts that show why you deserve a favorable judgment.
+Contact us today for a free case review.

 When attempting to win a settlement in a personal injury lawsuit after a car accident, you need to show that the other driver behaved in a manner that was reckless or negligent.
 You then must show that this behavior contributed directly to the crash, leading to your injuries.

 In some types of injury crashes, it is difficult to prove this.
 Suppose you believe the other driver was speeding, for example.
 Still, police officers investigating the case cannot conclusively determine that negligent speeding occurred just before the crash.
-In that case, it can be a challenge for you and your attorney to use this information.
+In that case, it can be a challenge for you and your Clearwater intoxicated driver accident attorney to use this information.

 Driving After Drinking

 In a situation where a driver was drinking, however, the process of proving negligence can be less challenging.
 It is possible that, while investigating the crash, police officers will charge the other driver with drunk driving.
 The officers will have a large set of tests, including field sobriety tests and blood tests.
 These tests could provide evidence of drunken driving and help you win your case.